madjugglers/pattern-book/01_maj_pattern_book.md

   passes with high probability.
 Peter Kaseman has the largest ZOC in Madison.
 * **ZOOS**. (sounds like the Greek god Zeus)  Zone of occupied space.
 Space occupied by a moving juggler.

-## Passing Pattern Philosophy

-We're occasionally asked at juggling conventions, where do you come up with all these patterns?
-Actually, they sort of make themselves once you invite the opportunity.
-Here are some tips on how to make new passing patterns and have fun doing it.

-* Start with a classic juggling pattern or any geometric figure (box, triangle, star, Y, W, line, etc.).
-* Think about everybody juggling 3 or 4 clubs.
-* Replace any selves with a pass to another juggler doing a self.
-* Any two jugglers can switch places.
-Any three jugglers can weave, or turbo.
-* Replace any 4-count with a Twister Weave, or a 7-club 4-count.
-* Replace any 2-count with a Weave.
-* Replace any 3-count with a double 3-count.
-* Replace any feed with an extra club feed.
-* Replace any extra club feed with a 2 extra club feed.
-* The jugglers can move in any pattern (circles, clovers, figure eights, or any juggling siteswap just to name a few).
-* The clubs can be passed in any juggling pattern or siteswap (admittedly, patterns get challenging quickly once you get past the easier siteswaps).
-* Try the same movement in a different count, or left handed.
-* Try the same passing sequence in a different movement.
-* Many of our favorite patterns are group collaborations where lots of people gave ideas for new ways to move or pass.
-* Share your favorite club passing patterns with other jugglers and listen to their ideas too.
-* Recognize the skill level of your participants and do patterns in which everyone can be challenged while also having fun.
-* Antonio Vivaldi, in 1725,  titled his Opus 8, 12 Concerti for chamber orchestra and
- violin:   *Il cimento dell'armonia e dell'inventione*, or, *The contest between harmony and invention*.
-There's no evidence he was juggling, but there is a connection to our endeavor.
-To be worked on, a juggling pattern has to be sufficiently novel that it is interesting for the participants to engage in, but also sufficiently regular that it can be mastered with reasonable effort.
-The fact that the Pattern Book has grown is testament to the fact that jugglers regularly pass clubs in Madison; for this activity to persist there must be invention of new things; and as well there must be consistent elements -- count signatures or motion elements -- that we master and then recombine in interesting and enjoyable ways.

 ## Random Tips on Passing Patterns
 * **Better Never than Late**.
     If you miss a passing beat, don't pass on the next throw!
 Instead, wait for the pass